Evan-Kemph/airflow-chalk-brush/README.md

 Press and hold the button to run the motor.
 Release to stop.
 Charge over USB-C.

-**[FILL IN: photo of all printed parts laid out separately — this communicates the whole design at a glance]**

 ---

 ## How it works